han-yaeger/yaeger-tutorial/docs/tilemaps.md

 ```

 Remember how we talked about the *Module Descriptor*?
 We are going to edit it,
-to make sure that Yaeger is allowed to make instances of the Coral Entities.
+to make sure that Yaeger is allowed to make instances of the coral entities.
 Since all those classes are in the package
 `com.github.hanyaeger.tutorial.entities.map`, we have to export that package.